Large Language Models Can Help Mitigate Barren Plateaus in Quantum Neural Networks: Experiment

 \paragraph{Analysis of the expected improvement.} We analyze the patterns on the expected improvement (EI) and the corresponding gradient variance across various \qnn\ structures as iterations progress.
 Representative experiments conducted on Iris are illustrated in Fig.~\ref{fig:ei_gvar} as an example ({\bf Appendix~\ref{app:exp}}).
 Our findings show that the framework can reliably discover meaningful initial parameters regardless of model size.
 Besides, as the model size grows, more iterations are required to obtain effective initial parameters that enable \qnns\ to maintain higher gradient variance.
 This is expected, as larger models expand the candidate space, demanding greater computational resources to explore effectively.
 Both observations verify the Cor.~\ref{cor:2thlds} ({\bf Appendix~\ref{app:proofs}}).

 \paragraph{Sensitivity analysis of hyperparameters.} We analyze the sensitivity of hyperparameters, including Temperature and Top P, for \llms.
 Temperature controls the randomness of predictions, with higher values generating more diverse outputs, while Top P affects the probabilities of token selections, balancing generation diversity and structural consistency.
 To identify optimal settings, we first narrowed down the ranges through manual tuning and then applied grid search to determine the best combinations (Temperature, Top P) for each dataset: Iris (0.5, 0.9), Wine (0.1, 0.45), Titanic (0.8, 0.75), and MNIST (0.8, 0.8), as presented in Fig.~\ref{fig:hypm}.
 The combinations of the above hyperparameters were used in this study.

-Due to the page limit, we present our supplementary results, such as simulation time of \qnns, and the computational trade-off, in the {\bf Appendix~\ref{app:exp}}.
+Due to the page limit, we present supplementary results in {\bf Appendix~\ref{app:exp}}.